svangordon/atlas-v2/_episodes/02-atlas-statistics.md

 > The `.getInfo()` method converts an Earth Engine object on the Google server into a local JavaScript object.
 It is similar to the `print()` function: both make a request to the Earth Engine servers, and return a value.
 But while the `print()` function gets a value and displays it in the console, `.getInfo()` makes it available in the code.
 Furthermore, `.getInfo` halts the execution of our script while waiting for the Earth Engine servers to return a value.
 Because it pauses the running of your script, use `.getInfo()` sparingly.
 We mostly only need it when we need to provide a local function, such as `Map.addLayer` or `ui.Chart`, with a value that we need to calculate from Earth Engine objects.
 {:. .callout}

+> ## Why does it take so long?
+>
+> The first time that you run this script, it will probably take a very long time to run, and your browser window will be unresponsive.
+Why is that?
+>
+> `.getInfo()` halts all code execution until a value is returned from the Earth Engine servers.
+If it takes a long time for the Earth Engine servers to calculate what value should be returned from the `.getInfo` call, then your browser will be frozen for a long time.
+>
+> After the `.getInfo` call completes the first time, running the script over again will not take very long at all.
+Why is that?
+Earth Engine uses **caching**.
+Remember, what you are sending to the Earth Engine servers is actually a set of instructions.
+Earth Engine holds on to the results from a given set of instructions for about 24 hours.
+If it encounters _exactly_ the same set of instructions during that period, it will immediately return the result for that set of instructions instead of recalculating those instructions.

 We would like our scale to be logarithmic, so we will set that option for the vertical axis.
 ~~~
 var areaChart = ui.Chart.feature.byProperty(ee.FeatureCollection(chartInput), chartLabels)